-Since 1994 I have been working as the Director of the Vienna University Philharmonic.
-This involves the artistic direction and annual coordination of approximately 50 concerts for nine choruses, two orchestras and six conductors.
-Since 2009 I have been engaged as conductor and composer for the Chinese National Orchestra and Chorus.
-I also conduct the Vienna Schubert Orchestra and the Vienna Festival Chorus.
+Since 1994 he has been the Director of the Vienna University Philharmonic.
+This involves the artistic direction and annual coordination of approximately 50 concerts for nine choruses, two orchestras and five conductors.

-Some of my activities as a conductor have included the following:
+Some of his activities as a conductor have included the following:

 1995: American Institute of Musical Studies (AIMS).

-I have been a Visiting Professor at the conservatories in Paris, Edmonton, Tbilisi, Almaty, Beijing, Chengdu, Istanbul, and Damascus and have developed projects in Armenia, Azerbaijan, Indonesia, Singapore and East Timor.
-From 1993 to 1995, I was lecturer at the University of Music and Performing Arts in Graz.
+He has been a Visiting Professor at the conservatories in Paris, Edmonton, Tbilisi, Almaty, Beijing, Chengdu, Istanbul, and Damascus and has developed projects in Armenia, Azerbaijan, Indonesia, Singapore and East Timor.
+1993 - 1995, he was lecturer at the University of Music and Performing Arts in Graz.

-I have also been fortunate to work in projects with world renowned artists such as Peter Sellars, Christoph Schlingensief, Subhash Ghai, Guan Xia and Peng Liyuan and to work at the Vienna State Opera the Vienna Burgtheater, the Bavarian State Opera in Munich, the Concertgebouw in Amsterdam, the Academia Nazionale di Santa Cecilia in Rome, the Schauspielhaus in Hamburg and at the National Centres of Performing Arts in Beijing and Mumbai.
+He has been fortunate to work in projects with world renowned artists such as Peter Sellars, Christoph Schlingensief, Subhash Ghai, Guan Xia and Peng Liyuan and to work at the Vienna State Opera, the Vienna Burgtheater, the Bavarian State Opera in Munich, the Concertgebouw in Amsterdam, the Academia Nazionale di Santa Cecilia in Rome, the Schauspielhaus in Hamburg and at the National Centres of Performing Arts in Beijing and Mumbai.